atxrenegade/milestone_blog_post/jsBlogPost.md

 ### Explicitly THIS - Bind, Call and Apply
 These functions are useful when we want to create methods that can be used on different objects, they give us the control to specify what context we are binding the original method to, the initial arguments passed in to upon invocation, and the option to create a brand new method bound to our object through hard bindings without mutating the original object or function.

 THIS can be explicitly set to the object of our choice by using one of three popular methods bind(), call(), or apply().
 Each of these important tools work similarly with slight variations in parameter expectations and return values.
 The first parameter passe into each of these functions will be the object we intend to explicitly set as our execution context.
 If you decide to pass in a primitive value (such a string or integer) instead the value will be auto-boxed to create the object parameter is the function expects.
-Autoboxing is when we pass a primitive data type like an integer or a string into a method that is expecting and object and it automatically 'wraps; our argument in an object for us.
+Auto-boxing is when we pass a primitive data type like an integer or a string into a method that is expecting and object and it automatically 'wraps; our argument in an object for us.

 Autoboxing syntax example